Maralbas/selectAdjacents/README.md

 ### Random and Percentage of Randomness

-It will choose randomly wich faces to be selected.
+It will choose randomly which faces to be selected.
 ![alt tag](https://github.com/Maralbas/selectAdjacents/blob/master/.imagesReadme/random.png)